Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Serum copper to zinc ratio: Relationship with aging and health status

-Review showing that an elevated copper-to-zinc ratio is a common feature of many age-related conditions.
-The ratio progressively increases with ageing and reflects the interaction between inflammation and nutritional status.
+Narrative review: an elevated serum copper-to-zinc ratio is found in several age-related conditions.
+The ratio rises with ageing and reflects the interaction between inflammation and nutritional status.
+Limitation: a narrative review, measuring no population of its own and publishing neither a sample size nor a cut-off value.

 Plasma copper/zinc ratio: an inflammatory/nutritional biomarker as predictor of all-cause mortality in elderly population